GeorgeWeb/syclref/_api-docs/program.h/cl%253A%253Asycl%253A%253Aprogram/functions/build_with_source/index.md

 : Source of the OpenCL kernel.

  - `string_class buildOptions`
-: The string specifying the build options to provide to the underlying OpenCL API.
+: Source of the OpenCL kernel.
+The string specifying the build options to provide to the underlying OpenCL API.

-**Returns:**
+**Returns:** kernelSourceSource of the OpenCL kernel. buildOptionsThe string specifying the build options to provide to the underlying OpenCL API.

 ---